Richesses Humaines EN

 You have worked in several services and operations over the course of your time here – what makes you want to stay with Ladurée?

-It has been very interesting to discover different operations.
-I had the chance to work in the mammoth Champs-Elysées store, then in Printemps-Haussmann, which is more human-sized!
 The Printemps store had a regular clientele, which was nice.
 We were very close with our customers and grew to understand their needs and wants.
 The team was small, which meant you all got to know each other better.
 The team was always very supportive of each other.

 Working at Printemps gave me the chance to develop my technical skills as well as my management style.